-Working within the Jetmax division of Flight Centre Travel Group, I was responsible for improving the experience and visual design of the travel booking and management products for Flight Centre leisure brands Aunt Betty and BYOjet.
+Working within the Jetmax division of Flight Centre Travel Group, I led a project to improve the conversion rate of customers and redesign the travel booking and management products for Flight Centre leisure brands Aunt Betty and BYOjet.

 When I was first employed by the division, the exit rate for users on the flight booking engine ranged from 55-65%.
 Although many online travel booking websites have a high exit rate due to the fickle nature of customers window shopping, this was clearly higher than usual as almost two-thirds of potential customers weren't converting to customers.
 We decided to get to the source directly and ask users why they were exiting.

-The team collected insights by setting up visitor recordings, heatmaps, and strategic polls throughout the user journey using Hotjar.
+I collected insights by setting up visitor recordings, heatmaps, and strategic polls throughout the user journey using Hotjar.
 If a user abandoned their booking on the flight search or checkout steps, a single question poll asked 'Is there anything preventing you from booking?'.
-We collected thousands of responses with abandonment polls.
+I collected thousands of varied responses with abandonment polls.

 When a user completed a booking, they were prompted to rate their experience with a net promoter score question, followed by several attitudinal questions focussing on why they were travelling and which products interested them.
 The division collected over 16,000 responses to this poll across all brands, at the time of writing this case study.

-When we discovered patterns in the user research we'd collected, we attempted to address this by setting up strategic A/B test experiments using the design optimisation tool Optimizely.
+When I discovered patterns in the research collected, I attempted to address this by setting up strategic A/B test experiments using the design optimisation tool Optimizely.
 I designed, developed, deployed, and managed the testing space and reported results to the the division manager directly.
 Results from these optimisation experiments steered the design direction of the product.

-One split test experiment we conducted clearly showed the currency type (AUD) on all price totals, which reported a 29.42% increase in overall revenue for the variation (n=112,450).
+One split test experiment conducted clearly showed the country currency type (eg. AUD) on all price totals, which reported a 29.42% increase in conversions for the variation (n=112,450).

-Although the collective results of the experiments varied from positive to negative, it gave our product team a clearer idea of what aspects of the product needed attention and how we can increase user retention.
+Although the collective results of the experiments varied from positive to negative, it gave the stakeholders a clearer idea of what aspects of the product needed attention and how we can increase user retention.
 By listening to user needs, we were also able to reduce the exit rate by 10-20% over the next year and increase the division's reportable revenue by millions of dollars.

 Before coming onboard, there was no one currently responsible for the design of the booking products or the brands themselves – and it sadly showed.
 There were no rules, principles, guidelines, or consistent UI elements to direct how the products should function, look, and feel.
 I took it upon myself to work closely with stakeholders, the product team, and the marketing team to own the design space and set about a clearer direction.

-To compliment the redesign project, I worked with our division's marketing manager to single-handledly direct, produce, and animate a series of brand bumpers and destination campaign videos for our more dominant brand Aunt Betty's paid social channels.
+To compliment the redesign project, I worked with our division's marketing manager to direct, produce, and animate a series of brand bumpers and destination campaign videos for our more dominant brand Aunt Betty's paid social channels.
 The side project let me lean out of UI/UX work and into motion graphics and video production, which I've always considered a hobby.
 The fun, colourful campaign helped increase brand engagement and brand equity in the Australian travel space.

 Applying the established style guidelines, I then progressively redesigned each aspect of the user interface from flight search to checkout informed by our user research.
 The design system relied strongly on principles and elements from Google's Material Design system.
-I designed these interfaces using Sketch synced with the Marvel prototyping app for both Aunt Betty and BYOjet brands.
+I designed these interfaces using the UI tool Sketch synced with the Marvel prototyping app for both Aunt Betty and BYOjet brands.

 As development resources became scarce, I got my hands dirty and helped contribute to the front-end codebase built on HTML, Sass, and Vue.js for both brands.
 Below is a sample of the user interface redesign work for the booking and customer account products.